 Only this issue, that these records are created is not a big deal by itself, but I'm afraid the root cause of this problem could do more harm, so I really want to find out why this happens.

-In general, when you enable the DHCP name protection:
+when you enable the DHCP name protection:

 To windows DHCP client, create one DNS record (A record).